 Vt.
 LBR 7007-1.
 Amendments to Pleadings or Motions in Adversary Proceedings.

 A party who seeks to amend a pleading or motion must attach both a clean copy and a redlined version of the proposed amended document to the filing, clearly designating all additions and deletions.
-Any amendment, whether filed as a matter of course or upon a motion to amend, must reproduce the entire pleading or motion as amended and may not merely incorporate prior filing by reference except with leave of the Court.
+Any amendment, whether filed as a matter of course or upon a motion to amend, must reproduce the entire pleading or motion as amended and may not merely incorporate prior filing by reference, except with leave of the Court.

 Vt.
 LBR 7008-1.
 Core/Non-Core Designation (Complaint).